ShaunakSen/M101JS/readme.txt

 totalKeysExamined: 850000+
 executionTime is 2700ms

-- how many keys within the index mongo walked thru in order to generate result
+totalKeysExamined- how many keys within the index mongo walked thru in order to generate result
 nReturned: 10000

 we had to look at a lot more index keys than we needed to find docs